FREQUENTLY ASKED QUESTIONS

 Cost

 Tattoos are priced either by the hour or by the piece, at my discretion.
-My minimum price is $150 (roughly something simple the size of a quarter), my hourly rate is $200 however for cover-ups and specialty pieces I charge an hourly rate of $220.
+My minimum price is $150 (roughly something simple the size of a quarter), my hourly rate is $250; however, for cover-ups and specialty pieces I charge an hourly rate of $300.
 The $150 minimum does not apply to tattoos on the hands, fingers, neck, or feet.

 Payment Options

 Cash is preferred, but credit cards are accepted as well.
-Please note that credit card charges will have an additional 3% added to cover processing fees.
-Sorry, no checks.
+Please note that credit card charges will have an additional processing fee.

 Drawing Deposits